How to set up a form inbox in Front

 Click the gear icon on the top right of Front and into the Company or Personal settings tab, depending on which space you are working with.

-Click on Inboxes on the left menu and Add an individual inbox or Add a team inbox, depending on which space you're in.
+Click on Inboxes on the left menu and Add an individual inbox or Add a shared inbox, depending on which space you're in.
 Fill in the name and description of this inbox.

 Choose Form from the channel menu.